BiBiServ/bibigrid/README.md

 ## On implementing concrete providers
 New concrete providers can be implemented very easily.
 Just copy the `provider.py` file and implement all methods for your cloud-provider.
 Also inherit from the `provider` class.
 After that add your provider to the providerHandler lists; giving it a associated name for the configuration files.
-By that, your provider is automatically added to BiBiGrid2's tests and regular execution.
+By that, your provider is automatically added to BiBiGrid's tests and regular execution.
 By testing your provider first, you will see whether all provider methods are implemented as expected.